shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 # Introduction
-In this tutorial, we will discuss how to create a NFT marketplace on Tezos blockchain.
+In this tutorial, we will discuss how to create an NFT marketplace on the Tezos blockchain.
 This tutorial assumes you have basic knowledge about [React](https://reactjs.org/), Redux, and Smart contract development on Tezos with Smart Py.
-We will be going through writing the smart contracts and invoking the entry points in the front end.
+We will be going through writing the smart contracts,  creating the UI, and invoking the entry points in the front end.

-### Requirements
+# Requirements
 - [Git](https://git-scm.com/downloads)
 - A wallet installed in your browser for Testing.
 We will use [Temple wallet](https://templewallet.com/)
 - Node.js
 - npm

-### Introduction to NFTs and IPFS
+# Introduction to NFTs and IPFS
-#### What are NFTs?
+## What are NFTs?
 A non-fungible token is a unique and non-interchangeable unit of data stored on a digital ledger.
 NFTs can be used to represent easily-reproducible items such as photos, videos, audio, and other types of digital files as unique items, and use blockchain technology to establish a verified and public proof of ownership.

-#### What is IPFS?
+## What is IPFS?
 The InterPlanetary File System is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
 IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.
 In this tutorial, we will be using [nft.storage](nft.storage) to store the metadata for NFTs.

 # Smart Contract
 We will be building two contracts for the marketplace.
 First will be the token contract.
-On Tezos [FA2](https://tezos.b9lab.com/fa2) is the standard for Non-fungible Token contract.
+On Tezos [FA2](https://tezos.b9lab.com/fa2) is the standard for Non-fungible Token contracts.
 We will be using the template provided by Smart py to build out the Token Contract.
-The template contains all the basic functionality for building a Fungible or Non-fungible token contract including
+The template contains the basic entry points for building a Fungible or Non-fungible token including
 - minting tokens
 - transfer
 - adding operators
 and more.

-You can checkout the template yourself [here](https://smartpy.io/dev/templates/FA2.py)
+You can check out the template yourself [here](https://smartpy.io/dev/templates/FA2.py)

-### Token contract
+## Token contract
 We will use Smart Py online ide to build out the contract.
 You can use Smart Py CLI if you prefer.

 1. Go to [smartpy.io/ide](smartpy.io/ide)
-2. We will first import smartpy library
+2. We will first import the Smartpy library

 ```python
 import smartpy as sp
 ```

-3. Now we can directly import the FA2 template from smartpy with import_script_from_url function
+3. Now, we can directly import the FA2 template from smartpy with `import_script_from_url` function

 ```python
 FA2 = sp.io.import_script_from_url("https://smartpy.io/dev/templates/FA2.py")
 ```
 4. FA2 template is a smart contract ready to be deployed for Fungible and non-fungible tokens.
-5. To use the imported contract, we can create a class and inherit from the FA2 template.
+5. To use the imported contract, we can create a class and inherit it from the FA2 template.

 ```python
 class Token(FA2.FA2):
     pass
 ```

 6. That is all for the NFT contract.
-Now we will write some tests to see if this works.
-Create tests by using @sp.add_test decorator from smartpy library.
+Now, we will write some tests to see if this works.
+Create tests by using `@sp.add_test` decorator from the smartpy library.

 ```python
 @sp.add_test(name = "Non Fungible Token")
 def test():
 ```

-7. First, we will start by creating a scenario, some test accounts.
+7. First, we start by creating a scenario and some test accounts.

 ```python
 @sp.add_test(name = "Non Fungible Token")
 def test():